-For a Transmission, overdrive helps save fuel when towing.
+For a transmission, overdrive helps save fuel when towing.
 Virtually every truck has a towing/hauling mode that lets the transmission hold a gear longer before upshifting and keep it out of top gear if that is what load and driving conditions dictate.
-Using the towing mode benefits transmission health.
+Using the towing mode will keep that transmission healthy.

 Two or Four?
-Most people would expect that a four-wheel drive can tow more, but that’s actually not true.
+Most people would expect that a four-wheel-drive vehicle can tow more, but that’s actually not true.
 Engaging the second axle takes more power and that reduces the amount available for towing.
-If it’s not needed for something like getting up a steep or muddy ramp, don’t get four-wheel drive.
+If it’s not needed for something like getting up a steep or muddy ramp, don’t get four-wheel-drive.
 The same goes for trucks with dual wheels in the rear.
 It takes more power to turn four wheels than two.

-Finally, a Class V weight carrying hitch is rated for up to 12,000 pounds (5,443.1 kg) gross trailer weight with a 1,200-pound (544.3 kg) tongue weight and 17,000 pounds (7,711.07 kg) gross weight and 1,700 maximum pounds (771.7 kg) of tongue weight for a weight distributing hitch.
+Finally, a Class V weight-carrying hitch is rated for up to 12,000 lbs.
+(5,443.1 kg) gross trailer weight with a 1,200-pound (544.3 kg) tongue weight and 17,000 lbs.
+(7,711.07 kg) gross weight and maximum 1,700 lbs.
+(771.7 kg) of tongue weight for a weight distributing hitch.
 Most full-sized trucks and SUVs have pre-tapped holes in the frame rails that make it easy to bolt the hitch in place and capped wire harnesses for the lights and brakes on the trailer.
 Auto parts stores carry the required plug-ins.